kamran-77ali/README.md/README.md

 <button style ><a href = "">Gmail</a></button>

 Github profile trophy and github Metrices
-🔭 I’m currently working on: DQN & A2C with GAE
+🔭 I’m currently Complete it now am find an internship.

-🌱 I’m currently learning about : Quantum Machine Learning
+🌱 I’m currently learning about :  Machine Learning

 👯 I’m looking to collaborate on: Deep Reinforcement learning